RecordEvolution/TDMtermite/README.md

 tdmreaper samples/SineData.tdm samples/SineData.tdx --listgroups --listchannels
 ```

-The user may also submit a _filenaming rule_ to control names of the files the
+The user may also submit a _filenaming rule_ to control the names of the files the
 channel(-group)s are written to.
 To this end, the _magic flags_ `%G` `%g`, `%C`
 and `%c` representing the group id, group name, channel index and channel name
 are defined.
 The default filenaming option is